christianarab/competition_cats/README.md

 Cats act as your companions in Competition Cats.
 Each cat uniquely have both strengths and weaknesses.
 Cats have can be small, medium or large in size.
 Each cat has a unique points of agility, strength and confidence.
-Compete against the computer or other unique cats in Compeitition Cats!
+Compete against the computer or other unique cats in Competition Cats!
 By entering competitions and mini-games, the player is able to have a chance to collect pawz dollars to be spent in the PawzMart store.
 A player can upgrade their cat's traits, as well as change their cats name for future games!